yosbelms/getjs/readme.md

 ## Get
-The `get` function is overloaded, it makes possible to await future values and convert generator functions to processes.
+The `get` function is overloaded, making it possible to await future values and convert generator functions to processes.

 Examples:
 ```js